flurinduerst/WPSeed/README.md

 <footer>                        the page footer, can contain additional links and informations like address or logos
 ```

+## Get Started
+The first things you want to do (after setting up the workflow as explained above) when creating a new website using WPSeed:
+* open `functions/functions-setup.php` and add your custom settings
+* quickly check the other files in `/functions` to make sure it suits your needs
+* open `assets/styles/vars.scss` and add your custom sizes, breakpoints, colors, and so on
+* add your templates like `templates/temp-yourtemplate.php`
+* add your acf-blocks in `functions-blocks.php` and create a template like `templates/temp-blocks-yourcustomblock`
+* use the SASS files in `assets/styles` to add your custom css

+For more detailed informations about all file-types, see "Important Files/Folders" below.

 ## Deployment
 * when deploying your website using a deployment-environment like [deploybot](https://deploybot.com/) or [deployHQ](https://www.deployhq.com/) run
   * `npm install` to install the frontend-modules/vendors on the deployment-docker (`--no-spin` helps to keep the logfile clean)